Washoutx/sentinel.github.io/articles/static_mem_pmr.md

 ~Object()
 ~Object()
 ```
-My MemoryPool is divided into memory chunks of size T. A `std::bitset<N> slots{}` is used to track which chunks are currently allocated.
+My MemoryPool is divided into memory blocks of size T. A `std::bitset<N> slots{}` is used to track which blocks are currently allocated.
 However, this implementation has a performance drawback.
 The slots bitset must be scanned each time a new object is allocated via the `T* allocate(Args&&... args)`.
 For example, if there are 100,000 total elements and 50,000 of them are already in use, the allocation loop may need to check up to 50,000 bits before finding a free slot.

 The purpose of the bitset is to avoid memory fragmentation.
 Suppose we had a simpler implementation that used only a buffer and a pointer to the next available slot.
 If an object were deallocated somewhere in the middle of the buffer, it would leave a "hole" in memory that wouldn't be reused (It can be reuse but it isn't easy).
-By using slots, we can clear the flag for a specific chunk when it is deallocated, allowing it to be reused in future allocations.
+By using slots, we can clear the flag for a specific block when it is deallocated, allowing it to be reused in future allocations.
 As shown in our example, `obj3` is allocated at the address previously occupied by `obj1`, which was deallocated.
 Of course, we could extend this implementation by adding a container to track free indexes, but I’ve kept it simple for the purpose of this article.

 The `void deallocate(T* ptr)` function first checks whether the pointer is within the buffer's address range.
 The `bool owns(const T* ptr)` function uses `std::uintptr_t` to compare pointer values.
 This is an unsigned integer type guaranteed to be large enough to hold any pointer value on the current platform.
 For example, on a 32-bit architecture, `std::uintptr_t` will typically be 4 bytes, while on a 64-bit architecture, it will be 8 bytes.
 This ensures that all virtual memory addresses can safely be stored and compared using this type.